 Moral Injury

-Moral injury is the deep emotional and psychological distress that arises when we witness, carry out or experience acts that violate our core moral values.
+Moral injury is the deep emotional and psychological suffering that arises when we witness, carry out or experience acts that violate our core moral values.

 I am currently writing A Practitioners Guide to Moral Injury: How to sustain yourself and others in morally challenging contexts.
-This book will be published by Routledge in 2026.
-I have written and presented on moral injury and in 2022, established a social enterprise, Moral Injury Partnership, with Sophie Redlin and Simon Edwards, two other Churchill fellows, offering retreats for frontline professionals impacted by moral injury and burnout.
-This work is being evaluated and developed in partnership with the International Centre for Moral Injury at Durham University.
+This book will be published by Routledge in late 2026.
+I have written and presented on moral injury and in 2022, established a social enterprise, Moral Injury Partnership, with Sophie Redlin and Simon Edwards, two other Churchill fellows, offering restorative retreats for frontline professionals impacted by moral injury and burnout.
+This work has been evaluated in partnership with the International Centre for Moral Injury at Durham University.

 “A thought-provoking and inspiring session with an expert who has worked extensively in this field.
 A safe space was created to learn and explore ideas in.
-I left the training with much to think about.
-The difference between moral distress and moral injury.
-Navigating the differences and similarities with burnout and considering where moral agency lies in doing or having to do things which go against our own moral compass.”
-Participant, 2024
+I left the training with much to think about…including the relationship between vicarious trauma, moral distress and moral injury.”

-• Introduce participants to moral injury and how it presents in workplace contexts.
+• Introduce participants to moral injury and how it presents in frontline contexts.

 • Present emerging research in this field and offer guideposts for practice which support prevention and moral repair.

-• Invite attendees to consider what the concept of moral injury means for us as helping professionals.
+• Invite attendees to consider what the concept of moral injury means for us and fellow frontline professionals.

-• Consider how using moral injury as a framework might stengthen our ability to work holistically and compassionately, and help us look after ourselves and guard our own moral wellbeing.
+• Consider how using moral injury as a framework might stengthen our ability to work holistically and compassionately, helping us look after ourselves and guard our own moral wellbeing.

 Who is it for?